Roth IRAs are one of the greatest gifts ever given to retirement savers.

 - Roll over or convert this amount to a Roth IRA or Roth 401k.
 Unlike with a normal Roth IRA conversion, the principal will not be taxable.
 However, the earnings portion of the rollover will be considered pre-tax and subject to taxation at time of the conversion.

 Are You Eligible?

 You can only perform a mega backdoor Roth under the following conditions.

 - You participate in a 401k plan at work that allows after-tax contributions.
 Regular 401k contributions are made on an elective deferral, or pre-tax, basis.
 Fewer than half of 401k plans allow after-tax contributions, so check with your benefit plan administrator before moving forward.

 - The 401k plan allows in-service distributions to a Roth IRA or transfer of funds out of the after-tax portion of the account into a Roth 401k.
 If it doesn’t, you’ll have to wait until after you leave the company to perform a mega backdoor Roth.

 How Much Can You Contribute?

-With a mega backdoor Roth, you may be able to contribute an additional $37,500 toward your retirement this year on top of the regular plan contribution limits.
-If you have access to a Roth 401k at work, you can decide whether to rollover the funds into this Roth 401k or a separate Roth IRA.
-If your employer only offers a traditional 401k, then you’ll rollover the funds into a Roth IRA.
+With a mega backdoor Roth, you may be able to contribute an additional $37,500 toward your retirement this year — on top of the regular plan contribution limits.
+If you have access to a Roth 401k at work, you can decide whether to roll over the funds into this Roth 401k or a separate Roth IRA.
+If your employer only offers a traditional 401k, then you’ll roll over the funds into a Roth IRA.

-The bottom line: If you are unable to contribute to a Roth IRA because you earn too much money, or if you still have money left over to save for retirement after maxing out your regular 401k and IRA, then a mega backdoor Roth might be a smart strategy for you.
+The bottom line: If you are unable to contribute to a Roth IRA because you earn too much money, or if you still have money left over to save for retirement after maxing out your traditional 401k and IRA, then a mega backdoor Roth might be a smart strategy for you.